jhill1/SEPwC.github.io/_sources/Code_basics.rst

 This is code-like text that is easier to read.
 There is no fixed syntax (you can make up your own!) and it's designed for us to read.

+This is a list of terms we will use throughout:

 **Variable**: a variable is a container where you store something.
 You decide what that variable is called and what you put in it.

 **Constant**: a bit of data that never changes throughout the code, unlike a variable.